AaltoSciComp/scicomp-docs/aalto/generative-ai-tools.rst

   since the data never leaves Aalto networks or Aalto computers.
 It is possible to add models and cost-effectively scale as needed.
-(If these work, it is easy to use these models locally, allowing extreme scaling to large computer clusters)
+(If these work, it is easy to use these models locally, allowing extreme scaling to large computer clusters). `Some examples <https://github.com/AaltoSciComp/llm-examples/tree/main/aalto-llm-api>`__.

   * We are currently limited in the number of models and hardware resources, but plan to scale in proportion to the need.